Reinforcement Learning from Compiler

 lanser symbols --json

-lanser diag --json
+lanser diagnostics --json

 Safe Mutations